Mother Asks If She Was Wrong For Traumatizing Kindergartners By Making "Morbid" Family Tree Project For Her Child

 However, it caused a negative reaction among other parents, the principal, and the teacher who insisted on doing the project:

-Dr. Daniel Siegel, a clinical professor of psychiatry, notes that children's emotional responses are heavily influenced by how adults frame experiences for them.
+Children's emotional responses are heavily influenced by how adults frame experiences for them.
 If a project is perceived as morbid without context, it can be traumatizing.
-His research indicates that children benefit from supportive conversations that help them process difficult topics, allowing them to develop emotional intelligence and resilience.
+Research indicates that children benefit from supportive conversations that help them process difficult topics, allowing them to develop emotional intelligence and resilience.

 Creating a safe space for children to express their feelings and ask questions can mitigate potential trauma related to heavy subjects.